Maps and Trails

 Discovery Trail (1.3 miles round trip, no loop)

 Stroll along the waters of the Rhode River and Muddy Creek and enjoy the quiet beauty of the marshes.
-To access the Discovery Trail, start at the Reed Education Center and follow the waterfront section of the Fox Creek Nature Trail for about a quarter mile until you pass a boardwalk.
+To access the Discovery Trail, start at the Reed Education Center and follow the waterfront section of the Fox Creek Nature Trail for about 1/4 mile until you pass a boardwalk.
 Go left at the fork after the boardwalk.
 Follow the pink trail blazes on the trees.